Pressure-Cooker General Tso’s Stew

 - 1 teaspoon sesame seeds, toasted

 - In a 6-qt. electric pressure cooker, combine the first 7 ingredients.
 Top with chicken, onion and broccoli.
 Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 6 minutes.
 Quick-release pressure.
 A thermometer inserted in chicken should read at least 165°.
-Press cancel.

-- Remove chicken; shred with two forks.
+- Remove chicken; shred with 2 forks.
 Return to pressure cooker; heat through.
 Top with green onions and sesame seeds to serve.
 Freeze option: Freeze cooled stew in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little water if necessary.

 Nutrition Facts1 cup: 159 calories, 5g fat (1g saturated fat), 42mg cholesterol, 762mg sodium, 10g carbohydrate (5g sugars, 2g fiber), 18g protein.
 Diabetic Exchanges: 2 lean meat, 2 vegetable, 1/2 fat.